Won’t tolerate interference: Attorney General

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The newly-appointed Attorney General of Pakistan, Khalid Javed Khan, on Wednesday said he doesn’t tolerate interference and would always give his opinion with honesty whether it is Musharraf’s case or Zulfikar Ali Bhutto’s case.
+ISLAMABAD: Newly appointed Attorney General of Pakistan Khalid Javed Khan on Wednesday said he doesn’t tolerate interference and would always give his opinion with honesty whether it is Musharraf’s case or Zulfikar Ali Bhutto’s case.

 In an informal chat with members of the Press Association of Supreme Court (PAS), the attorney general said that although he has a political background, but he does not have any political affiliation, adding that whether it is the case of Zulfikar Ali Bhutto or former president Pervez Musharraf, he will discharge his duties with professional obligation and will assist the court as he was required to do according to the Constitution and law.